Frequently Asked Questions About Feral Cats

 Q. Is it OK for the apartment residents to feed the cats that hang around outside our buildings?

-A. Most cats living around apartment complexes are cats that were abandoned when their owners moved out.
+A. Many cats living around apartment complexes are cats that were abandoned when their owners moved out.
 There may be feral cats and owned cats as well.
 But, they must be TNRed.
 Most apartment managers will tolerate a few nuisance cats but when left to breed uncontrollably, two becomes twenty and then someone complains.
 Apartment complexes provide a good source of food for outdoor cats (tenants feeding, food in dumpsters, mice and rats) so removing these cats through catch and kill simply makes room for new cats to move in to enjoy the free food.
 This is called the vacuum effect.

 South County Cats does not have a physical shelter so we are unable to take stray or owner-surrendered cats.